altocodenl/cell/readme.md

 These new features are built on top of the same mechanisms that make the spreadsheet possible in the first place: everything being referenceable and dependencies automatically updating.

+### Comparison between cell and other programming languages

+cell most resembles the following programming languages: [Tcl](https://en.wikipedia.org/wiki/Tcl), [J](https://en.wikipedia.org/wiki/J_(programming_language)) and other array languages and [lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
+To a lesser extent, [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)).

+Like all of these languages, cell is [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity).
+The languages above have almost no syntax; we can perhaps ay that cell has no syntax, apart from the syntax used to represent alf.

+Like these languages, cell has text, number and list as first-class structures.
+Unlike them, it has native support for hashes.
+This is, in my opinion, the biggest advantage that cell has over lisp.

+The main differences between cell and these languages is the embodiment of [pillars 2 and 3 of TODIS](https://github.com/altocodenl/todis?tab=readme-ov-file#the-five-pillars):
+- All the data exists in a single dataspace that is fully addressable.
+- The execution of the interpreter happens within this dataspace, so that intermediate results can be seen and manipulated.

+The two decisions above make macros just like normal programming, by simply modifying the intermediate results of the interpreter.

+Like Tcl with [Tk](https://en.wikipedia.org/wiki/Tk_(software)), the interface maker comes integrated with the language.
+Unlike the languages above, cell also comes integrated with a server to expose an API.

-## For programmers coming from...
+### For programmers coming from...

-### Erlang
+#### Erlang

 No notion of processes.
 Errors are stopping values that bubble all the way up to the caller.
 The system is never broken and always runs.

-### Lisp
+#### Lisp

+### Departures of cell from lisp

-No explicit parens, use instead lines to put multiple elements.
+- No explicit parens, use instead lines to put multiple elements in a list or hash.

-Instead of just lists and atoms, there are lists and hashes, as well as numbers and text.
+- Instead of just lists and atoms, there are lists and hashes, as well as numbers and text.
+- Specify exactly how data looks like in terms of pretty-printing
+- No parenthesis, but a couple of evaluation rules (still too few to be considered a proper full-blown syntax)
+- Everything's quoted by default, you need to make calls explicitly
+- Macros are simple data manipulation operations on sequences.
+The explicitness of @ allows this, because it can considered as data until it is expanded.
 Macros are done on paths.
 Macros are *only* about selectively unfreezing some definitions before they are frozen again.

-### Datomic
+#### Datomic

 The table, attribute and value can be seen as the path.
 Transactions with timestamps can be added.
 I am still figuring out how to implement the "retract" notion, in that the previous value should start to be valid.
 This should be built on top and I'd like for a system like this to be part of the core.

-### Go
+#### Go

 Rather than channels, we can have built in queues that can allow up to n processes in parallel.

 For now, I don't see a need for explicit coroutines, but I need to review this again when we're further down the road.

-### Typed languages
+#### Typed languages

 Define types as validations.
 The requirements from the calls will bubble up on the editor (note: TODO) so you can see what's expected of you in a call.
 This is the essence of the value of a type system, from the perspective of human performance.
 As for computer performance, we'll deal with that when we build a fast way to operate on paths.

-## Innovations of cell
+### Innovations of cell

 - Programming as message-based three-way communication between the environment, the user and the LLM.
 - Immediate integration of files and emails into the dataspace.